 The Rome Crail was a very good board.
-It was light, snappy and a fun board for intermediate to expert all mountain riders at a reasonable price.
-The one thing it really wasn’t was a good beginner to intermediate board for this time.
+It was light, snappy and fun board for intermediate to expert all-mountain riders at a reasonable price.
+The one thing it really wasn’t was a good beginner to the intermediate board for this time.
 This is why we are glad that Rome dropped this and introduced the flat to sort of rocker Tour to their line.
 It’s no longer the advanced to expert ride that the Crail was but it’s an excellent beginner/intermediate ride for a wide variety of riding styles.
 It’s also a decent board for advanced riders.

-Powder: In powder the Tour has a little less float than the K2 Raygun which makes it a decent powder board.
+Powder: In powder, the Tour has a little less float than the K2 Raygun which makes it a decent powder board.
 That means its unique flat to rocker profile combined with a setback stance will be pretty for directional powder riding.

 Turn Initiation– The Tour is easy to turn without being twitchy or too easy.
 It can handle short radius turns very well and it’s pretty fun with wider radius turns.

 Carving– When you get into carving it’s flat profile going to lifted sides lacks something that many boards with some camber have that offer up a good spring out of the turn.
-Also the lifted sides give you a feeling like you have more flat under foot but when you lay into the turn it wants to wash out.
+Also the lifted sides give you a feeling like you have more flat underfoot but when you lay into the turn it wants to wash out.

 Speed: This isn’t going to melt the snow but it can handle moderate speeds and doesn’t throw up a lot of chatter.

 Uneven Terrain: It’s very forgiving in all kinds of terrain and offers pretty good shock absorption when riding in less than ideal conditions.